apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/index.md

 }
 ```

+There is also support to mix and match command line arguments and parameters in `build.json`.
+Values from the command line arguments will get precedence.

 ## Xcode Build Flags

 If you have a custom situation where you need to pass additional build flags to Xcode you would use one or more `--buildFlag` options to pass these flags to `xcodebuild`.
 If you use an `xcodebuild` built-in flag, it will show a warning.